modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 You're not done though!
 You'll probably want to build up a larger catalog, tweak the design of the cart and checkout or explore the different modules you can use.

 If you're unsure on how to approach certain features, or have any other questions about Commerce, please reach out to our team.
-We have a community forum, as well as email support, and we would love to help you make the most out of Commerce in either of those venues.
+We have a [community forum](https://forum.modmore.com/c/commerce), [FAQs](https://support.modmore.com/faq/13-commerce), as well as email support once you've purchased a license, and we would love to help you make the most out of Commerce.